|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 Page 22: By 1878 the Holly system reportedly was in use in more than 70 towns.
 At the time of Holly's death in 1894 the company, which had a capitalized value of one million dollars and 500 employees, was reported to have installed the Holly system or Holly pumps in over 2000 cities and towns in the U.S. and Canada.

 Page 115: The "franchise system" mentioned in the Engineering News editorial [Engineering News.
 17:140, February 26, 1887] was a result of the development in the late 1860s of standard water works pumping engines, most notably those of the Holly and Washington companies.
 These equipment manufacturers actively sought franchises for municipal systems in the early 1870s and succeeded rapidly; by 1878, 105 towns had installed Worthington engines or systems, and 70 towns had Holly systems.
 [Worthington never sought or received a water works franchise, in 1876 he wrote: "the writer's connection with Water-works is limited to the Pumping machinery."
 Holly actively promoted his direct pressure system and offered turnkey design and construction services, but the company never sought or received a franchise before he left the company in 1876.
-The Holly Manufacturing Company afterwards secured two franchises for systems that were constructed: Adrian, Michigan in 1883, and Hutchinson, Kansas in 1885.
+The Holly Manufacturing Company afterwards secured three franchises for systems that were constructed: Adrian, Michigan in 1883, Hutchinson, Kansas in 1885, and Marion, Ohio in 1887, which was bought by Samuel R. Bullock & Co..
 By 1895, about 125 Holly systems had been built, while the company had sold 494 pumping engines, compared with 1,192 pumping engines sold by Worthington through 1892.]

 "The Evolution of the Urban Infrastructure in the Nineteenth and